 Social media has both driven and coincided with the substantial change in the way that organizations react to their customers – and as we witness the threat landscape increasing in volume and complexity, it’s no surprise that social media threats to businesses have risen dramatically.

 In January 2021, the average targeted organization experienced nearly 34 attacks via social media – and by September that number had increased to an average of 61 attacks per month.
-While social media can be useful for quick identification of potential threats by helping surface anomalies that need to be investigated, corporate security teams often lack the situational tools needed to effectively monitor and assess these threats, leaving them overwhelmed with large amounts of unorganized, unactionable social media data.
+While social media can be useful for quick identification of potential threats by helping surface anomalies that need to be investigated, corporate security teams often lack the situational tools needed to effectively monitor and assess these threats from critical intelligence, leaving them overwhelmed with large amounts of unorganized, unactionable social media data.

 Take one Ontic client, for example, a Fortune 200 electric company that started experiencing a drastic increase in the volume and severity of complaints from its customers.
 With the amount of social media activity pouring in, it was difficult to effectively identify negative complaints and isolate those that may be threatening.
 Not only was there a lack of visibility, but there wasn’t a strong process in place to prioritize more severe complaints and ensure they had access to the most up-to-date information at each plant location.

 With Person of Interest (POI) data stored in a static spreadsheet, their security team was severely limited in their ability to collaborate and unable to sufficiently monitor the area around each facility location – which was a critical component in keeping employees, their property and other assets safe.

 When the threatening activity turned from social media to protests and local group planning, the company realized they needed a critical intelligence solution that would allow them to stay ahead of threats and risks and ensure nothing slipped through the cracks.